Read about what happens if you report a concern about an adult to us.

 Involving friends and family

-If the adult at risk wants their family or friends to be involved within the safeguarding procedures, it is important that they are.
-This will help them to feel supported when dealing with difficult or distressing issues.
+If the adult at risk wants their family or friends to be involved in the safeguarding process, we will involve them.
+This will help them feel supported when dealing with difficult or distressing issues.

 If the adult at risk gives their consent, we can share the concerns for their welfare or safety with relatives and friends.
-They can also be involved with meetings about how concerns or allegations are being addressed and support plans for the future.
+They can also be involved in meetings about how concerns are being addressed and support plans for the future.

 Information will only be shared in accordance with the Data Protection Act.